jonasoesch/p9/2-theory.md

 ### Story-focused classification {#sec:story-classification}

 The most-cited classification of transition types in comics is the one by McCloud [@Mccloud-93:understandingcomics].
 It is also commonly referred to in narrative visualization [@Baudisch-06:phosphorexplaining; @Segel-10:narrativevisualization; @Amini-15:understandingdata; @Badawood-15:narrativeconstruction; @Bach-16:tellingstories] because comics are similar to narrative visualization in that they are *visual* and *sequential* [@Mccloud-93:understandingcomics, p.
 16].
-McCloud describes six types of transitions between comic panels:
+McCloud describes six types of transitions between comic panels (see figure \ref{fig-mccloud}):

-![The six transition types for comics proposed by McCloud based on the concepts of *subject*, *scene* and *time* [@Mccloud-93:understandingcomics].](/Users/jonas/Desktop/P9/bericht/img/transition-mccloud.png)

 1. **Moment-to-moment**: Stepwise movement through time.
 2. **Action-to-action**: Movement through time-based on meaningful events.